RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - In cases where a game is unlicensed and is actually just a hack of another game, then `~Hack~` would be used instead of `~Unlicensed~`.
     - Example: Final Fantasy VII on NES, which is a bootleg/pirate release, but it's actually    just a hack of Final Fantasy III that was put on a cartridge.
 So the RA entry would be `~Hack~ Final Fantasy VII`.
 - Some deprecated game pages that remain on the site are prefixed with `~Z~` so they sort to the bottom of lists.
+- Subsets are signified by adding `[Subset - Name of Subset]` after the title.

 ### Developers and Publishers